acar12/clickrate/README.md

 A classifier using Naive Bayes to figure out if a headline may be clickbait or not.

+## run website
+> cd frontend
+> npm run build
+> cd ..
+> uvicorn api.main:app --reload
+After that go to 127.0.0.1:8000/index.html (or whatever the URL is).

 ## data
 `headlines.csv` - Training data <br>
 `headlines.csv` - Testing data <br>